dynamicalsystemslaboratory/FirearmLawEffectiveness/data-analysis/README.md

 - compute_entropy.m: computes the entropy of multiple time series of the same length.
 - compute_transfer_entropy.m: computes transfer entropy between two time series and performs a permutation test.
 - correct_pvals.m: corrects delay analyses for multiple comparisons using the False Discovery Rate method.
+- reverse_links.m: computes transfer entropy and partial correlations between time series in opposite directions than the hypotheses.

 To replicate our results, run the main.m script only.